SUDA-LA/ucca-parser/README.md

 ## Convertion

 Convertion codes are included in `parser.convert`.
 The function `UCCA2tree` is used to convert a ucca passage to a tree.
 The function `to_UCCA` is used to convert a tree to a UCCA passage.
 Remote edges recovery codes are included in `parser.submodel.remote_parser.py` independently.

-## TODO

-1、Add the multilingual model codes

-2、Add the models using embeddings of POS tags, dependency labels and named entities.